Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 10+ Ranger, [Slayer II]

-You gain the following benefits:

-***Mortality Awakens.*** Once per turn, when you hit the target of your *Hunter's Mark* with a weapon attack or Unarmed Strike, you can cause it to take an additional effect until the start of your next turn.
+Once per turn, when you hit the target of your *Hunter's Mark* with a weapon attack or Unarmed Strike, you can cause it to take an additional effect until the start of your next turn.
 These effects are as follow:

 :   ***Blind and Silenced.*** The target must succeed a :d20-save: Constitution saving throw, or it has the ^^Blinded^^ and ^^Silenced^^ condition.